shakhawat-shihab/job-box/README.md

 #Features

 - [x] User authentication using Firebase is implemented.
+(Google authentication)
 - [x] After creating account user have to chose a role.
 - [x] An employeer can publish a job.
 - [x] Employer can see the list of the candidates.